Why We Are Most Unhappy at 40-46 and What to Do About It

 6. There Is a Way Out: The Story of Kieran Setiya

 What did he do?
-He stopped running, and instead immersed himself in things that have no end point or completion: aimless walks, open conversations with friends, self-knowledge for the sake of interest, not achievements, raising his children not as a “project to produce a [successful] human,” but as a process.
-This is what brought him relief.
+He stopped running, and instead immersed himself in things that have no end point or completion: aimless walks, open conversations with friends, self-knowledge for the sake of interest (not achievements), and raising his children not as a “project to produce a [successful] human,” but as an enjoyable process.
+The combination of all that brought him relief.

 When we’re dealing with tough times, especially at midlife and against a backdrop of world instability, there emerges a powerful opportunity for deep positive change.
-Personal psychodynamic therapy can help at this period to live in the moment and appreciate what’s happening right now, rather than getting caught up in worries about the future or past.
+Individual psychodynamic therapy can help, during this period, to live in the moment and appreciate what’s happening right now, rather than getting caught up in worries about the future or past.
 By being more present, you can feel more grounded and satisfied.

 Bibliography: